 Appleton typically recommends a starting account balance of at least \$2 million for direct client accounts managed by the AWM team, though Appleton does manage accounts with starting balances under \$2 million.
 The fee charged for management of these accounts is based upon a percentage of the assets under management.
-Though Appleton's AWM fees are negotiable based on the size and nature of the accounts, the standard annual fee assessed for management of an AWM account is 1.00% on the first \$2 million of assets under management, 0.75% on the next \$2 million of assets under management and 0.50% on any remaining balance over \$4 million.2 Fixed income accounts are typically assessed a lower advisory fee than equity and balanced accounts.
-Appleton retains the discretion to negotiate fees on a client-by-client basis.
+Though Appleton's AWM fees are negotiable based on the size and nature of the accounts, the standard annual fee assessed for management of an AWM account is 1.00% on the first \$2 million of assets under management, 0.75% on the next \$2 million of assets under management and 0.50% on any remaining balance over \$4 million.
+Additionally, Appleton assesses a minimum quarterly fee of \$625 for the management of any AWM account whose asset-based fee is less than that amount in any given quarter.

+Fixed income accounts are typically assessed a lower advisory fee than equity and balanced accounts.
+Appleton retains the discretion to negotiate all fees on a client-by-client basis.
 Client facts, circumstances, and needs are considered in determining the applicable fee.
-Items for consideration may include, but is not limited to, the assets to be placed under management, portfolio style, account allocation, anticipated future assets, related accounts, and time of investment.3 The specific annual fee is identified in the investment management agreement between Appleton and each client.
+Items for consideration may include, but is not limited to, the assets to be placed under management, portfolio style, account allocation, anticipated future assets, related accounts, and time of investment.
+The specific annual fee and the minimum quarterly fee are identified in the investment management agreement between Appleton and each client.